 Pectoral muscles lie in the chest and exert

 force through the shoulder to move the upper arm.
-There are three pectoral
+Three pectoral

-muscle covering the chest and is comprised of clavicular and sternocostal
+muscle covering the chest.
+It is comprised of clavicular and sternocostal

 Attachments – The clavicular